-If you and your spouse can see eye to eye on what you want for your family, you should try to negotiate a divorce settlement on your own.
+If a married couple can see eye to eye on what they want for their family, they should try to negotiate a divorce settlement on their own.

 Here are some of the major legal issues you can try to work together with your spouse before seeing a divorce lawyer:

 There are several advantages of you and your spouse working together through the divorce process.
 Some of those include: